physar/ros2_dreamvu_pal_description/README.md

 $ ros2 launch dreamvu_pal_camera_description transfer_base_link.launch.py
 ```

 * rviz2 is dropping messages.
 This means that sensor data (images or point cloud) are published with in the header of the message a coordinate system which is not initiated (yet).
 Probably the chain is broken for the coordinate transformation from the map to the base_link.
 The camera images are published from the coordinate system 'pal_camera_center'.
 See for the solution the state_transform_publisher above.

+* rviz2 crashes on no material for PointCloud.
+You started rviz2 from the ros2_ws environment, where some plugins are missing.
+In a vanilla foxy environment (a fresh terminal with only the command 'source /opt/ros/foxy/setup.bash') you should be able to view the PointCloud.